Skip to content

 • Workforce culture is strong; everyone is proud to say they're part of the team

-• The firm benefits from healthy margins; it maintains a reasonable growth rate and can be consistently & predictably profitable regardless of stock market prices
+• The firm benefits from healthy margins; consistent, predictable profitability regardless of stock market prices

 • Advisors keep the vast majority of revenue — seeing as they're the ones with primary responsibility for serving clients

-• Advisors can use investment models and financial products from anywhere (not just from their own firm) depending on the actual needs of the end client
+• Advisors can use investment models and financial products from anywhere depending on the actual needs of the end client

-• A predetermined and tested succession plan is in place in the event of an advisor’s death or disability
+• A predetermined and tested succession plan is in place for every advisor on the platform

 • Compliance obligations are managed as simply as possible within fragmented regulatory structures